Cottage Cheese Nutrition: High Protein Convenience With Sodium Awareness

 Bottom Line

 Cottage cheese is a strong protein tool when selected carefully.
+As a dairy food, it also contributes to calcium absorption targets, though the amount varies by brand and fat level.

 It works best in repeatable patterns, not occasional optimization.